-$1.\ As\ amended\ by\ the\ Court\ on\ 8\ December\ 2000,\ 13\ December\ 2004,\ 4\ July\ and\ 7\ November\ 2005\ and\ 29\ May\ and\ 13\ November\ 2006.$

-- 3. If any judges are prevented from sitting, they shall be replaced by the substitute judges in the order in which the latter were selected under paragraph 2 (e) of this Rule. - 4.
-The judges and substitute judges designated in accordance with the above provisions shall continue to sit in the Grand Chamber for the consideration of the case until the proceedings have been completed.
-Even after the end of their terms of office, they shall continue to deal with the case if they have participated in the consideration of the merits.
-These provisions shall also apply to proceedings relating to advisory opinions. - 5. (a) The panel of five judges of the Grand Chamber called upon to consider a request submitted under Article 43 of the Convention shall be composed of - the President of the Court.
+^{1.} As amended by the Court on 8 December 2000, 13 December 2004, 4 July and 7 November 2005, 29 May and 13 November 2006 and 6 May 2013.

+- the President of the Court.
 If the President of the Court is prevented from sitting, he or she shall be replaced by the Vice-President of the Court taking precedence; - two Presidents of Sections designated by rotation.
 If the Presidents of the Sections so designated are prevented from sitting, they shall be replaced by the Vice-Presidents of their Sections; - two judges designated by rotation from among the judges elected by the remaining Sections to sit on the panel for a period of six months; - at least two substitute judges designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months. - (b) When considering a referral request, the panel shall not include any judge who took part in the consideration of the admissibility or merits of the case in question. - (c) No judge elected in respect of, or who is a national of, a Contracting Party concerned by a referral request may be a member of the panel when it examines that request.
-An elected judge appointed by the Contracting Party concerned pursuant to Rules 29 or 30 shall likewise be excluded from consideration of any such request. - (d) Any member of the panel unable to sit, for the reasons set out in (b) or (c) shall be replaced by a substitute judge designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months.
+An elected judge appointed pursuant to Rules 29 or 30 shall likewise be excluded from consideration of any such request. - (d) Any member of the panel unable to sit, for the reasons set out in (b) or (c) shall be replaced by a substitute judge designated in rotation from among the judges elected by the Sections to serve on the panel for a period of six months.

-Rule 25 (Setting-up of Sections)
+Rule 25 - Setting-up of Sections

 - 1. The Chambers provided for in Article 25 (b) of the Convention (referred to in these Rules as "Sections") shall be set up by the plenary Court, on a proposal by its President, for a period of three years with effect from the election of the presidential office-holders of the Court under Rule 8.
 There shall be at least four Sections. - 2.
 Each judge shall be a member of a Section.
-The composition of the Sections shall be geographically and gender balanced and shall reflect the different legal systems among the Contracting Parties.

-- 3. Where a judge ceases to be a member of the Court before the expiry of the period for which the Section has been constituted, the judge's place in the Section shall be taken by his or her successor as a member of the Court. - 4.
+The composition of the Sections shall be geographically and gender balanced and shall reflect the different legal systems among the Contracting Parties. - 3.
+Where a judge ceases to be a member of the Court before the expiry of the period for which the Section has been constituted, the judge's place in the Section shall be taken by his or her successor as a member of the Court. - 4.
 The President of the Court may exceptionally make modifications to the composition of the Sections if circumstances so require. - 5.
 On a proposal by the President, the plenary Court may constitute an additional Section.

-Rule 26 (Constitution of Chambers)
+Rule 26.1 - Constitution of Chambers